allisonhung/interaction-network/README.md

 # Interaction Network

-Interaction Network is a Next.js app for mapping social relationships between people, exploring graph structure visually, and asking an AI assistant questions about the network.
+Interaction Network is a Next.js app for mapping social relationships between people, exploring graph structure visually, planning events, and asking an AI assistant questions about the network.

 ## What it does